paulwizviz/mengawas/docs/solution.md

 * **Consumers**

 A separate product backlog was also created for the blockchain infrastructure itself.

-> **NOTE:**
-> 1. In this context, a product backlog is a collection of epics, user stories, and chores representing the features and functionality required by a particular entity.
-> 2. Given that each supply chain participant is independent and may have its own existing digital infrastructure, assigning individual product backlogs is appropriate.
-> 3. The blockchain infrastructure, being an independent entity, requires its own dedicated product backlog.

 [TO DO: Add links to resources on creating product backlogs and user stories]